 Southern Pine Beetle (SPB) Cost Share Program

-Four practice areas are included for SPB 2013 Cost-Share: non-commercial thinning, pine release, prescribed burning and southern pine beetle suppression.
+Four practice areas are included for SPB 2015 Cost-Share: 1. non-commercial thinning of loblolly/shortleaf pine stands; 2. pine release of loblolly/shortleaf pine stands; 3. prescribed burning of loblolly/shortleaf pine stands & young longleaf stands (10 years old or less); and, 4.
+Southern pine beetle suppression.
 Technical assistance will be provided to landowners by GFC foresters who will provide and process the applications, evaluate the site, and then determine the steps the landowner should take to expect successful results (resource management plan).
-The forester will then inspect the area once the practice is completed to determine if the management plan was successfully implemented.
+Once the practice is completed, the forester will inspect the area to determine if the management plan was successfully implemented.